Bekjo3/Force_focus/README.md

 - Automatically sends inspiring quotes along with their authors to the chat when a soccer-related topic is mentioned, while the designated topic was different at the moment.
 - Allows users to add and delete custom commands to the list of responses it sends when soccer players or teams are mentioned in a conversation.
 - Provides a flexible option for users to toggle the feature on or off based on their preferences.
+- Includes a GitHub webhook integration that notifies the chat about any new commits or changes made to the repository, keeping everyone up-to-date with the latest developments.

 ### API Integration
 The Bot uses **Zenquotes.io API** to generate the quotes and their authors.
 Further documentation --> https://docs.zenquotes.io/zenquotes-documentation/